ivanov/yippee-cahier/doc/design.rst

   rendered in the web browser.
 This allows me to review LaTeX rendered with MathJax or similar;
-* As I edit, I may want to keep a selection of rendered results current in the web browswer to remind me what the rendered output will look like;
+* As I edit, I may want to keep a selection of rendered results current in the web browser to remind me what the rendered output will look like;
 * I will often want to check the results of the code in the RST file still hold after my edits.
 I can run some command from vim to rerun all the code snippets in the vim buffer in a fresh execution environment and replace the